 The Population pyramids are the true graphical representation of a population’s age and sex.
 These graphs are more likely shaped as triangles and hence the pyramids.
 The pyramid has males on its left and females on its right side and a vertical line separating the males and the females.
 It is very obvious for the graphical representation to differ both as a region and time changes.
 But they still can be classified into three common categories.
 They are Stationary Pyramid, Constrictive Pyramid, and Expansive Pyramid and is discussed briefly below.
+Demographers can derive vital information about the birth rate & death rate of a country.
+The shape of any population pyramid is a indication of what challenges or advantages a particular place or region will face.

 2. Constrictive Pyramid: A population that has a low or a declining number of younger people when represented in a bar diagram gives a constricted pyramid.
 This is a result of a country having a slow or declining birth rate with each succeeding age group getting smaller and smaller.
 The country will have more older people than younger ones.